Mini Cranberry-Brie Pull-Apart Bread

 How To Make Mini Cranberry-Brie Pull-Apart Bread

-- Slice each biscuit into eight small pieces using a sharp knife or scissors.
+Slice each biscuit into eight small pieces using a sharp knife or kitchen scissors.
+Shape each piece into a small ball with your hands, making them roughly uniform in size so they bake evenly.

 Chef Jenn’s Tips